JasonWork-work/CpuAlgorithmnProject/README.md

 # CpuAlgorithmnProject
+Update: Added generate button and number of processes text field where the user inputs the number of processes and the program will automatically generate random inputs on arrival and burst times()

 The program that i worked on is the cpualgorithm project is a program where u simulate on how cpu algorithms(FCFS,SJF,SRTF,RR,MLFQ) work.

 The maximum numbers for the process is 10